 Put posters around your local area, including a picture of your cat and their name, and specify they are a much-loved pet with plenty of cat food available at home.
 You may want to do similar using social media platforms like Facebook and Instagram, or localised online forums such as Nextdoor, to notify the more digitally inclined.

 Introduce a cat collar

 This is a super-effective way of letting the world know your cat is no stray, but owned and cared for by a family who provides all the cat food it needs to stay healthy.

 While the message on your cat collar needn’t be a lengthy one, make it clear not to provide cat food for your cat under any circumstances.
 Or, to take this up a level, attach a GPS device to the cat collar so you can track where it is your cat is visiting each day for its additional cat supplies.

 For those of you who are used to seeing your cats roaming free, this is a last resort for both you and your pet.
 Although where the above-mentioned strategies fail to work, it may be an option you need to implement, at least temporarily, while your cat becomes fit again.

 If yours is an outdoors type, make sure your home offers plenty of stimulation to keep your pet entertained.
-Buy some new toys, a soft bed or scratching post - even a cat house if you have room – to keep kitty content.
+Buy some new cat toys, a soft cat bed or cat scratching post - even a cat house if you have room – to keep kitty content.
 It won’t take long for he or she to become familiar with their new routine.
 Who knows, they might even come to prefer staying home again over wandering the local neighbourhood!